約51分で読めます最終更新:2026年6月

 Why Yufuin Is Worth a Stay (and Not Just a Day Trip from Beppu)

 Most first-time visitors lump Yufuin in with Beppu — they're only an hour apart by train — but the two towns have nothing in common except the geothermal water.
-Beppu is a working onsen city: 2,300 hot-spring vents, a population of 110,000, hellish steam clouds rising over apartment blocks.
+Beppu is a working onsen city: more than 2,300 hot-spring vents [verified Wikipedia Beppu Onsen 2026-05-20], a population of roughly 113,000 [verified Wikipedia Beppu 2026-05-20], hellish steam clouds rising over apartment blocks.
 Yufuin is the opposite.
 The town sits in a flat agricultural basin at 450 meters elevation, with about 33,000 residents, and the whole place feels designed for a slow afternoon.
 The signature ryokans here lean into a "kominka modern" aesthetic — old farmhouse bones, polished concrete floors, Wegner chairs by a sunken hearth.
+For the broader picture, our directory of hotels in Yufuin covers every accommodation tier from boutique ryokans to modern onsen hotels.

 If you only have one night in Kyushu and want a city base, stay in Beppu.
 If you have two nights and want the version of Japan that the Japanese themselves go to when they want to disappear, stay in Yufuin.